-Resonate is Westminster Youth Ministry’s primary in-house event for young adult Catholics, aged 18-35, looking to explore more of their faith.
+Resonate is Westminster Youth Ministry’s primary event for young adult Catholics, aged 18-35, looking to explore and learn more about their faith.

 The focus of the evening is community and faith exploration.
-Hosted at the home of our ministry, the evening begins with a shared meal.
-This gives a great opportunity to meet those you don’t know and, if you’ve been to ECHO, it is a wonderful opportunity to catch up with those you developed a friendship with there!
+Hosted at Vaughan House (down the road from Westminster Cathedral), the evening begins with a shared meal, giving a great opportunity to meet new people or catch up with old friends.

 When and where is Resonate?